News Story

 “Representation matters in the classroom, in Science, and in Technology,” says Professor Tony Barber.
 And as a Black professor of engineering, he finds himself both embodying that representation and continuing to push for it inside and outside of the classroom.

-At Maryland Applied Graduate Engineering, the entrepreneurial program of the A. James Clark School of Engineering, where he teaches model based systems engineering, quality engineering and design of experiments for Maryland Applied Graduate Engineering, Barber imparts the importance of diversity and inclusion to his students.
+At Maryland Applied Graduate Engineering, the entrepreneurial program of the A. James Clark School of Engineering, where he teaches model based systems engineering, quality engineering and design of experiments for Maryland Applied Graduate Engineering, Barber imparts the importance of differing viewpoints to his students.
 “I always call it the three E's: experience, education and exposure.”
 Education is the foundational knowledge and experience is the knowledge you gain working in the field.
 The third component, exposure, is seeing how other engineers approach and solve problems, what education and experience they bring to their solutions.

 In addition to encouraging new and improved engineering solutions, Barber is a role model to other Black engineers who are just starting out in their careers.
 “I continue to give back by mentoring a lot of folks that look like me so that they can see that they can achieve just like I achieved.”
 Barber keeps in touch with many of his former students, checking in to see where they are in their blossoming careers and continuing to encourage them.